Azure/PSRule.Rules.Azure/docs/using-bicep.md

 !!!
 Note
     In this example, Bicep files such as `deploy.bicep` in other directories will be expanded.

-### Using parameter files
+## Using parameter files

 When using Bicep, you don't need to use parameter files.
 You can call `.bicep` files directly from other `.bicep` files with modules by using the `module` keyword.

+Alternatively, Bicep supports two options for parameter files:

+- **JSON parameter files** &mdash; This format uses conventional JSON syntax compatible with ARM templates.
+- **Bicep parameter files** &mdash; This format uses Bicep language from a `.bicepparam` file to reference a Bicep module.

+Each option is described in more detail in the following sections.

+### Using JSON parameter files

-Alternatively, you can choose to expand and test a Bicep module from JSON parameter files [by metadata][7].
+You can choose to expand and test a Bicep module from JSON parameter files [by metadata][7].

 When using parameter files exclusively, the `AZURE_BICEP_FILE_EXPANSION` configuration option does not need to be set.